John Bowlby (1907 -

 - He was a British psychoanalyst who tried to explain the

 - Theory was further developed by Mary Ainsworth.

 relationships between humans especially as in families and

 - The theory was published across three volumes

-1. Attachment (1969);
+- 1. Attachment (1969);

 - 2. Separation (1973); and

 - 3. Loss (1983.

 Attachment theory derived its concepts from:

-object relations theory
+- object relations theory

 characterized by a tendency to seek and maintain closeness,

 emotional bond between a child and a specific caregiver.